SrikanthSavy/sofware_engineer_coding_lessons/geeksforgeeks/heap/heap-read.md

 We keep doing this until it's in the right place.

-When we want to remove the biggest number (extractMax):
+When we want to remove the smallest number (extractMin):
 ========================================================
 We take the first number (the root) as it's the smallest.
 We move the last number to the top.